 Managing Both Conditions

 Sometimes, people can develop TMJ that’s secondary to acromegaly.
 In this case, it’s important to manage your acromegaly first.
-This might be done through the removal of the pressuring tumor, drug therapy, or radiation therapy.
-Once the acromegaly is controlled, but symptoms persist, we can begin to manage the TMJ, and consider whether cosmetic dentistry might help improve the remaining symptoms.
+You can accomplish this through the removal of the pressuring tumor, drug therapy, or radiation therapy.
+Once you control the acromegaly, but symptoms persist, we can begin to manage the TMJ, and consider whether cosmetic dentistry might help improve the remaining symptoms.